The Things You Need to Know Before Buying Travel Insurance (So Ask These Questions!)

 For many travellers, this will be the first time having to deal with an insurer and compare offers.
 Your travel insurance can cover five main points:

 - baggage (by the way, check out our packing list in case you forgot anything)

 - flight insurance.

 Most cover includes some but not all of those points.
-Here is the list of questions you may want to ask your insurer before purchasing your insurance.
+Here is the list of questions you may want to ask your insurer before purchasing your travel insurance.

 1. Where is the insurance company based?

-A company based in New Zealand will be able to help you much more efficiently in an emergency than one based in your home country.
+For example, for New Zealand travel insurance, a company based in New Zealand will be able to help you much more efficiently in an emergency than one based in your home country.